fiskaltrust/getting-started/poscreators/middleware-integration.md

 ![cashbox](images/middleware.png)

-The steps for the creation and configuration of the Cashbox are covered in the [further part of this document](#25-cashbox-creation).
+The steps for the creation and configuration of the CashBox are covered in the [further part of this document](#25-cashbox-creation).

 ### 1.3 Configuration of the SCU

 The SCU (Signature Creation Unit) is a component of the ft.Middleware, which is responsible for the communication with the TSE.
 Depending on which TSE you plan to use, the SCU will have to be configured accordingly.

-To create an SCU configuration in the ft.Portal, select the menu item ``Configuration -> Signature creation unit`` and press the button "Create".
+To create an SCU configuration in the fiskaltrust.Portal, select the menu item ``Configuration -> Signature creation unit`` and press the button "Create".
 Enter a short description (name) and select the package for your TSE at "Package Name".
 Then select the latest version under "Package Version" and press the button "Save".

 ![cashbox-config-scu-creation-01](images/cashbox-config-scu-creation-01.png)